tethysplatform/tethys/docs/glossary.rst

     app package
     app packages
-        A Python namespace package of an :term:`app project` that contains all of the source code for an app.
+        A Python namespace package of a Tethys :term:`app project` that contains all of the source code for an app.
 The app package is named the same as the app by convention.
 Refer to Figure 1 of :doc:`./supplementary/app_project` for more information.

     app project
-        All of the source code for a Tethys Apps app including the :term:`release package` and the :term:`app package`.
+        All of the source code for a Tethys app including the :term:`release package` and the :term:`app package`.

     release package
         The top level Python namespace package of an :term:`app project`.
 The release package contains the :term:`setup script` and all the source for an app including the :term:`app package`.
 Refer to Figure 1 of :doc:`./supplementary/app_project` for more information.